-Kicking off with a Playday event at 5:30 p.m. on Wednesday (Aug.
-1), this extended weekend in western South Dakota will feature 4-H livestock shows, Ag Olympics, a free chuckwagon feed, a parade, mud hog wrestling, live music, rodeo, pancake feed, and goat roping.
-This is the fair’s 107th year, so it’s safe to say that organizers have extensive experience in “grabbing fun by the horns.”
+This extended weekend in western South Dakota will feature a Playday event, 4-H livestock shows, Ag Olympics, a free chuckwagon feed, a parade, mud hog wrestling, live music, rodeo, pancake feed, and goat roping.
+This fair has been happening for more than a century, so it’s safe to say that organizers have extensive experience in “grabbing fun by the horns.”

 The smaller fairs carry a charm all their own.
-In Alcester (located 38 miles south of Sioux Falls), the Union County Fair includes a pancake breakfast, livestock shows, live music, a tractor pull, and pie contest.
-Donkey Ball Races will take place on Thursday (Aug.
-2) and musician/The Voice contestant Casey Muessigmann (pronounced like “music man”) will perform a concert at 7:30.
+In Alcester (located 38 miles south of Sioux Falls), the Union County Fair usually includes a pancake breakfast, livestock shows, live music, a tractor pull, pie contest, and Donkey Ball Races.
 There’s also a fashion revue and royalty contest that help make Union County Fair a celebration all its own.

 Approximately 100 miles southwest of Aberdeen sits Gettysburg.
 It may be best known for its motto, “Where the Battle Wasn’t,” but area residents also know it as the place where the Potter County Fair annually produces a lot of smiles.
 Agricultural exhibits and inflatable bouncers will be a part of this year’s festivities as will a dog show, brat feed, and Old Time Tractor Pull.
 However, it’s the last day that features the fair’s most talked-about event.
 Three words: Cow Patty Bingo.
-A fundraiser for the Gettysburg Medical Center Foundation, this event offers participants a chance to “purchase” a 2-square-foot piece of land from a marked field.
-On Tuesday, a “Bingo Bessie/Bobbie” (cow) will be released onto the field.
+This event offers participants a chance to “purchase” a 2-square-foot piece of land from a marked field.
+A “Bingo Bessie/Bobbie” (cow) will be released onto the field.
 Whoever “owns” the square where the “cow patty” lands wins a cash prize.
 If there’s a more rural and unique event taking place at a fair this year, we sure haven’t heard about it.
 The variety of events and fun supplied by the Potter County Fair make it one of the most interesting fairs in the state and beyond.

 The home of the University of South Dakota gets pretty quiet in the summer when most of the students temporarily vacate.
 That silence ends, though, when the Clay County Fair kicks off!
-Organizers are always looking to one-up the previous year, which means 2018 will feature a salsa competition, BB Gun Shoot-Out, and Dairy Foods Contest as well as traditional events like donkey racing, the demolition derby, chainsaw carving, and lawnmower racing in which the public is often invited to participate.
-Live music also takes place throughout the three-day celebration, including a street dance on Friday, Aug.
-10.
+Organizers are always looking to one-up the previous year, which often leads to events like a salsa competition, BB Gun Shoot-Out, and Dairy Foods Contest as well as traditional events like donkey racing, the demolition derby, chainsaw carving, and lawnmower racing in which the public is often invited to participate.
+Live music also takes place throughout the three-day celebration.

 Little town, big party!
-Just south of the North Dakota border sits a town of 173, but McIntosh won’t feel small from Aug.
-10–12 when the Corson County Fair takes place.
+Just south of the North Dakota border sits a town of 173, but McIntosh won’t feel small when the Corson County Fair takes place.
 The weekend features livestock and small animal shows as well as turtle races, veggie races (make a vehicle from vegetables and see how it does!), a brisket sandwich supper, and a ranch rodeo.
-Renowned artist and sculptor John Lopez will also teach an art class on Aug.
-12th, an act that exemplifies how great things can come from little places.
+The entire fair truly exemplifies how great things can come from little places.

 The biggest South Dakota fair west of the Missouri River takes place every August in Rapid City.
 Spend your day sampling delicious food and checking out exhibits for all ages before capping off each night with concert, rodeo, or motor event, including the always-popular demolition derby.
 During the day, check out the German Tent, livestock and, if you plan correctly, the chaos that is pig wrestling.
 If you can’t get enough of the carnival rides during the day, a special “extended hours” pass is available because the only thing better than fun is, well…more fun!

-Once a year, six blocks of Mitchell’s Main Street get blocked off and transformed into a wonderland of amusement rides, vendors and—of course—the deliciousness that can only come in the form of carnival food for during the Corn Palace Festival.
+Once a year, six blocks of Mitchell’s Main Street get blocked off and transformed into a wonderland of amusement rides, vendors and—of course—the deliciousness that can only come in the form of carnival food.
 Be a-maize-d as you take in the splendor before dancing the night away in the Corn Palace to a variety of live acts.
 Whatever your preferred musical era or taste, you’re likely to find a concert that’s just your style.
 And, yes, delicious corn is available from vendors just outside the palace.

 Potter County isn’t the only place with Cow Patty Bingo.
-Folks come from miles around to the Sully County Fair in Onida to see if a cow can win them a fortune, but there are plenty more reasons why people have been annually flocking to the “Biggest Little Fair” for the past 96 years.
+Folks come from miles around to the Sully County Fair in Onida to see if a cow can win them a fortune, but there are plenty more reasons why people have been annually flocking to the “Biggest Little Fair” for almost a century.
 Hungry visitors will love the Rib and Chili Cook-Offs.
 You don’t need to be an official cowpoke to enjoy the Cowboy Fast Draw or two nights of rodeo that include Mutton Bustin’, a sport where young children (safely sporting helmets) compete to see who can hold on to a running sheep the longest.
 Other events range from entertaining (the variety show and talent show are both consistent crowd-pleasers) to just plain fun (the Frying Pan and Tire Toss contest).
-Kids will love the inflatable carnival while those hungry for some exercise can get some fresh air at Friday’s Beaba Bike Ride or Saturday’s 3rd Annual Kaelie’s Kolor Run.
+Kids will love the inflatable carnival while those hungry for some exercise can get some fresh air at the Beaba Bike Ride or Kaelie’s Kolor Run.
 A laser tag course, antique tractor pull and more await those looking to make some fond and lasting fair memories in Onida.

-We definitely recommend you accept this event’s invitation to “Experience the Magic.”
 The South Dakota State Fair transforms the town of Huron into a celebration of all things South Dakota and otherwise!
 Munch on a funnel cone or other treats from the midway—the place where you’ll find carnival games, rides, entertainment, and food booths—as you check out a wide variety of vendors, live music, livestock, art and more.
 Classic cars, cheese sculpting, and arm wrestling competitors make up just a few of the interesting experiences available at what locals call “The Big One”.
-Don’t forget to get your tickets for the evening at the legendary outdoor grandstand
+Don’t forget to get your tickets for an evening at the legendary outdoor grandstand